Prakzter/DS-Projects/project_2/README.md

 ### 5. Answer the DS problem
-* Built an estimator for SalePrice, which at the moment has a standard deviation of approximately  **$26k** (tested against blind data)
+* Built an estimator for SalePrice, which at the moment has an approximate error of  **$26k** from the actual sale price(RMSE from Train set: 24k)
 * From the EDA visualisations, made recommendations on features that would add/detract value from a home